 I adore banana muffins, and how versatile they can be.
 Looking for a flourless option?
 Make these Gluten Free Banana Muffins!
 Love banana and chocolate together?
 Prepare my Sugar-Free Chocolate Chip Banana Muffins.
 Looking for easy gluten-free breakfast options?
 Try my Buckwheat Banana Pancakes or Banana Chia Pudding!

-These Almond Flour Banana Muffins with Oatmeal are probably my favourite healthy ‘breakfast on the go‘ recipe.
-They are made with no flour or no processed sugar, and I love that they are so quick and easy to make as they are made in the food processor!
+These Almond Flour Banana Muffins with Oatmeal are probably my favourite healthy 'breakfast on the go' recipe.
+They are made with no flour or no processed sugar just like my favourite Breakfast Cookies.
+And I love that they are so quick and easy to make as they are made in the food processor!

 They make the most delicious sweet treats with hidden fruits that can be enjoyed both for breakfast and as a healthy snack - and one your kid will be happy to eat as well!

 The best thing about these oat banana muffins: they are made without flour.
 Instead, these Banana muffins are made with Oats, Greek Yogurt and Almond Meal.
 A delicious mix of healthy and tasty ingredients!

 - Rolled Oats - make sur they are certified Gluten-Free Oats if you need this recipe to be gluten-free.

 - Almond Meal - a great ingredient to bring lightness and flavour to the cakes

 - Bananas - you want to use some very ripe bananas that are naturally sweet and will easily mash.

 - Maple Syrup - a great natural sweetener that brings a lightly floral flavour to the muffins